-As a comparison, Table A-2 shows the annual average daily traffic (AADT) on US Route 395 from 2009 to 2013 (Mill Creek Bridge and Highway 395).
-The most recent average daily total was 3,500 vehicles in 2013.
+As a comparison, Table B-2 shows the annual average daily traffic (AADT) on U.S. Route 395 from 2009 to 2014 (Mill Creek Bridge and Highway 395).
+The most recent average daily total was 3,500 vehicles in 2014.

-- If all D.U. are counted, the addition of 230 daily vehicle trips over a five year period represents a 6.5% increase in the average daily trips using the AADT from 2013. - If all occupied D.U. plus 50% of the unoccupied D.U. are counted, the addition of 203 daily trips over a five year period represents a 5.8% increase in average daily trips using the AADT from 2013.
+- If all D.U. are counted, the addition of 230 daily vehicle trips over a five-year period represents a 6.5 percent increase in the average daily trips using the AADT from 2014. - If all occupied D.U. plus 50 percent of the unoccupied D.U. are counted, the addition of 203 daily trips over a five-year period represents a 5.8 percent increase in average daily trips using the AADT from 2014.

 The impact of these additional trips over five years is expected to be minimal.
+Mono County is using a conservative trip generation rate of six trips per dwelling unit.